Comprehensive Car Insurance

 • Theft

-• Vandalism, fire, riots, and explosions
+• Vandalism, riots, and explosions

-• Falling trees/limbs and other objects
+• Falling trees, limbs, rocks, and other objects

-• Storms, hail, wind, floods, lightning, and earthquakes
+• Natural disaster damage, such as hail, wind, floods, lightning, and earthquakes

 Comprehensive Insurance Deductibles